codurance/site/_posts/2014-03-11-just-another-day-at-the-office.md

 I don't know where Dr. Smith was going—probably to get some lunch and get ready to make a difference in someone else's life in the afternoon.
 At 9pm, Dr. Smith was back to check on Samuel.
 He conducted a few more exams and said that Samuel was good to go home in the morning. _"Nothing to worry about.
 Everything went according to plan.
 Although we will still need to do a few follow ups as Samuel grows, he is ready for a perfectly normal life."_

-For Dr. Smith, this was just another day in the office.
+For Dr. Smith, this was just another day at the office.
 Another ordinary day where his mastery in conducting heart procedures made a difference to someone’s life.
 Another ordinary day when he will get home and feel proud—proud of his craft and his skills; proud of being a great professional; proud of making a difference.
 Another ordinary day...
 Everyday.